UBC-MDS/fixml/README.md

 contributions and feedback are invaluable in making this package a reliable resource for the community.

-Special thanks to the University of British Columbia (UBC) and the University of Wisconsin for their support and resources.
+Special thanks to the University of British Columbia (UBC) and the University of Wisconsin-Madison for their support and resources.
 We extend our gratitude to Dr. Tiffany and Dr. Simon for their guidance and expertise, which have been instrumental in the development of this project.